 - Handling ERISA administrative claims and appeals challenging benefit denials.

-- Pursuing Office of Personnel Management (OPM) and Freedom of Information Act (FOIA) claims with respect to FEHB Plan disputes.
+- Pursuing OPM and FOIA claims with respect to FEHB Plan disputes.

 - Negotiating with plan sponsors with respect to alleged unlawful plan terms.